Stomach cancer: Introduction

 Stomach cancer: Symptoms

 Symptoms of stomach cancer can vary among individuals.
 Many people experience no symptoms at all in the early stages of stomach cancer.
 Symptoms of stomach cancer can also be vague and very similar to other diseases, disorders and conditions.
-These symptoms can include stomach pain or upper abdominal pain, weight loss, loss of appetite, nausea, vomiting, bloating ...more symptoms »
+These symptoms can include stomach pain or upper abdominal pain, weight loss, loss of appetite, nausea, vomiting, bloating after ...more symptoms »

 Stomach cancer: Treatments

 Treatment of stomach cancer starts with prevention.
 Preventive measures include seeking regular medical care throughout the lifetime.
-Regular medical care allows a health care professional to best evaluate the risks of developing stomach cancer and asses and begin early diagnostic testing for such symptoms as the vomiting of blood (hematemesis) and having blood in the stool (melana). ...more treatments »
+Regular medical care allows a health care professional to best evaluate the risks of developing stomach cancer and asses and begin early diagnostic testing for such symptoms as the vomiting of blood (hematemesis) and having blood in ...more treatments »

 Stomach cancer: Misdiagnosis